privacyguides/privacyguides.org/docs/ai-chatbots.md

 </div>

-DuckDuckGo offers proprietary models from by Anthropic and Open AI.
-To protect your privacy, DuckDuckGo proxies your chats through their servers, and the agreement between DuckDuckGo and OpenAI and Antrhopic states that your chats aren't to be used for training and be deleted after 30 days.
+DuckDuckGo offers proprietary models from Anthropic and Open AI, as well as open-source models from Meta and Mixtral.
+To protect your privacy, DuckDuckGo proxies your chats through their servers, and the agreement between DuckDuckGo and the providers states that your chats aren't to be used for training and be deleted after 30 days, with " limited exceptions for safety and legal compliance".
+Privacy Guides is seeking greater clarity on the exact agreements.
 It is available directly on the (DuckDuckGo)[duckduckgo.com] search engine, including on the Tor hidden site.
 The later guarantees that you have "unlimited" rate limits for the use of the chatbot.

 <div class="admonition danger" markdown>
 <p class="admonition-title">Your chats are kept for 30 days</p>